 Tool & Tire Repair Kit

-Of course, two of essential items, when you leave the house on your motorcycle, are a tire repair kit and a basic tool kit.
-Whether you need to patch a flat or replace a fuse, you should always have this essential equipment on you.
-If you’re not sure how to fix small problems, consider taking a course, doing so can come in handy when you’re on the road!
+Two of the essential items when you leave the house on your motorcycle are a tire repair kit and a basic tool kit.
+Whether you need to patch a flat or replace a fuse, you should always have this essential equipment with you.
+If you’re not sure how to fix small problems, consider taking a course - doing so can come in handy when you’re on the road!

-Even a basic first aid kit can be a major savior if an injury occurs, at the least, you should have the following.
+Even a basic first aid kit can be a life saver if an injury occurs.
+At a minimum you should have the following in your kit: